RichiUZH/course/exercises/journal/exercise05-task.md

 ## Task 1: Equilibrium Price

-Where do you think is the long-term equilibrium prices of the stocks in our setting?
+Assuming the simulation would never end, how high would stock prices be in the long run?
 As an agent, how much would you pay for a stock?

 Just make a good qualitative argument, no maths needed.
 The following considerations might help: